Written by Laura Tomlinson, Relationship Manager at the Unsung Hero Awards.

 Amanda Piper being awarded at the 2019 Unsung Hero Awards in Ancillary.

-It is also home to our 2019 winner for Leader of the Year in Ancillary: Amanda Piper, Housekeeper, and her nominator Tracy Connellan, Clinical Nurse Manager.
-Tracy has been a Housekeeper on the ward for 7 years, prior to this she was a Nursing Assistant who wasn’t initially sure that a switch to a non-medical role was the right ‘fit’ for her.
+It is also home to our 2019 Winner for Leader of the Year in Estates & Ancillary, Amanda Piper, Housekeeper, and her nominator Tracy Connellan, Clinical Nurse Manager.
+Amanda was a housekeeper on the ward for 7 years, prior to this she was a Nursing Assistant who wasn’t initially sure that a switch to a Non-Medical role was the right ‘fit’ for her.

 Tracy Connellan with nominee Amanda Piper.